 A creamier and more solid ghee is perfect for spreading on top of bread.
 While a more liquid state of ghee is perfect for making dressings and sauces.
 If you do chose to refrigerate your grass fed cow ghee, it is expected to go soft again once left out at room temperature for a while.

 When you order your clarified butter from different sources or brands, it may appear different each time.
 Many factors are involved in this.

 The transit journey of your #ghee during shipping and the weather conditions during this may have affected how your ghee looks when you received it.

-If your ghee has been sitting on a shelf in a cool store for a while, it could be solid.
+If the jar of grass fed cow ghee has been sitting on a shelf in a cool store for a while, it could be solid.
 There should be no overall difference in quality or taste either way as ghee is a very stable food.
 The state will also have no affect on the nutrients and benefits of the ghee.

 Once you have opened your jar of ghee,

 If you notice your grass fed cow ghee smelling different or looking odd, then this may be a sign that it is spoiled and not suitable for consumption anymore.

 If you are planning to buy premium quality grass fed ghee, you may try Milkio Grass fed ghee, which is a pure New Zealand product.
 Milkio grass fed cow ghee is cooked from pasture-raised orginal grass-fed butter.
 You may buy this premium quality ghee from Milkio E-commerce.